-Besides the formats of individual camera manufacturers, Zoner Photo Studio also supports DNG (Digital Negative), a universal RAW format designed by Adobe.
+Besides the formats of individual camera manufacturers, Zoner Photo Studio also supports DNG (Digital Negative), Adobe's universal RAW format.
 Meanwhile, Adobe has created a program, named Adobe DNG Converter, to convert between the individual RAW subformats and DNG.
 This program can be downloaded from their website for free.
-When you install this converter and set the path to it in the Zoner Photo Studio Preferences, and enable its use, you gain the ability to directly process every RAW format that Zoner Photo Studio can handle in cooperation with the Converter.
-You can then use the RAW module with its numerous settings to develop photos from all RAW formats, with the photos being converted to DNG in the background as an intermediate step with no action needed from you.
-Note that Adobe periodically updates Adobe DNG Converter so that it can support formats from the latest camera models.
+When you install this converter and set the path to it in Zoner's Preferences, and enable its use, you gain the ability to directly process every RAW file the Converter supports.
+If the Converter is up to date, this means practically every RAW file.
+You can then use the RAW module with its numerous settings to develop photos from all RAW files, with the photos being converted to DNG in the background as an intermediate step with no action needed from you.
+Adobe periodically updates Adobe DNG Converter so that it can support formats from the latest camera models.